Akinwale Arobieke: Racial discrimination

-The 1986 conviction of manslaughter was overturned a year later, and Arobieke was awarded an estimated £35,000 in compensation due to alleged racial overtones in the prosecution case.
-There was no evidence that Arobieke had threatened or touched Kelly and three judges ruled that his mere presence at the station was not an unlawful act of harm.
+The 1986 conviction of involuntary manslaughter was overturned a year later, and Arobieke was awarded an estimated £35,000 in compensation due to alleged racial overtones in the prosecution case.
+There was no evidence that Arobieke had threatened or touched Kelly, and three judges ruled that his mere presence at the station was not an unlawful act of harm.

 After his hearing in 2008, Arobieke explained that psychiatric counselling had helped him realise that "if I am towering over them, and I am a big black man, they may not be really consenting, they may be consenting out of fear".

 In August 2013, after being cleared of breaching his SOPO, Arobieke told the court he was the victim of a "modern-day witch hunt" and noted that officers had approached one alleged victim at his home rather than waiting for him to come forward.
 Arobieke had been arrested after being spotted by Detective Inspector Lewis Hughes while off-duty at the Manchester event.
-In a call to a police operator, DI Hughes said: "There's a famous paedophile here" and then referred to Mr Arobieke by his nickname before adding: "His real name is quite a lengthy Nigerian name.
+In a call to a police operator, DI Hughes said: "There's a famous paedophile here", and then referred to Arobieke by his nickname before adding: "His real name is quite a lengthy Nigerian name.
 He's very famous ...
 He's here accosting people in the toilets.
-As far as I know he's got bail conditions that prevent him from attending this sort of event".
+As far as I know he's got bail conditions that prevent him from attending this sort of event."
 He was then held in prison for six weeks before being released.
-In 2014, Arobieke sued Merseyside and Greater Manchester Police (GMP) over his treatment, noting that he had almost two years in jail awaiting charges that were either dropped or from which he was acquitted.
+In 2014, Arobieke sued Merseyside and Greater Manchester Police (GMP) over his treatment, noting that he had almost two years in jail awaiting charges that were either dropped or of which he was acquitted.